 The Currency Exchange Act does not apply to a number of institutions that are subject to supervision pursuant to other legislation, such as credit institutions, investment firms, payment institutions and insurance companies.

-An institution that falls under the scope of the Currency Exchange Act is required to apply for and obtain registration with the SFSA prior to commencing its regulated activities.
-To become registered, an institution applying for registration must show that there are grounds to assume that the operations will be conducted in a manner compliant with the applicable anti-money laundering legislation, and must also pass an ownership assessment procedure.
-The ownership assessment procedure prescribed by the Currency Exchange Act constitutes an assessment of whether any individual applying for registration under the Act has materially failed to adhere to his or her professional obligations or has been convicted of a severe criminal offence.
+An institution that falls within the scope of the Currency Exchange Act is required to apply for registration with the SFSA prior to commencing its regulated activities.
+To become registered, an institution must show that there are grounds to assume that the operations will be conducted in a manner compliant with the applicable anti-money laundering legislation, and the owners of the institution must pass an ownership assessment procedure.
+The ownership assessment procedure prescribed by the Currency Exchange Act constitutes an assessment of whether any individual applying for registration under the Act has materially failed to adhere to his or her professional obligations or has been convicted of a serious criminal offence.
 In the case of legal entities applying for registration, this assessment shall be made in relation to all individuals in the entity's managing body and all holders of a qualifying holding in the entity.
 A qualifying holding is defined as a direct or indirect holding representing 10 per cent or more of the shares or votes in the legal entity, or both, or, in other cases, a holding that makes it possible to exercise significant influence over the management of the legal entity.

 Regulation of exchanges

 Depending on the nature of an exchange, different legal regimes may be applicable.
 As described in Section IV, providers of exchange services between virtual currencies, between virtual and fiat currencies or between virtual currencies and e-money are subject to registration requirements and compliance with Swedish AML legislation.
-If an exchange is dealing with virtual currencies that are considered to be financial instruments, the requirements for operating such markets may be applicable and will require authorisation by the SFSA.16 At the time of writing and as far as we are aware, no such operations are being conducted by any Swedish entity on a regulated or unregulated basis, although there have been initiatives in the market that have not succeeded in reaching the operational stage.
-As a consequence, it is difficult to assess how and to what extent the current legal regime regulating traditional exchanges should be adapted to an exchange of blockchain-based financial instruments.
-However, this difficulty should not per se be taken as an indication that the traditional exchange rules would not be applicable to an operator of a virtual currency exchange.
+If an exchange is dealing with virtual currencies that are considered to be financial instruments, the requirements for operating markets of this kind may be applicable and will require authorisation by the SFSA.14

 Regulation of miners